xPerSki/N5-Quizzler/README.md

-# N5-Quizzler (v2) STILL IN PROGRESS
+# N5-Quizzler
-With the use of Python you can create word sets that will help you learn the language.
+With the use of N5 Quizzler you can create word sets that will help you learn the language.
-You can select hiragana/katakana/kanji words or their English equivalent and then translate them.
+You can select hiragana/katakana/kanji or their English equivalent and then translate them.
+Learn with flashcards, quizzes and practice with automated exercises!

 # How to run
+## V2
+Launch server by running `app.py`
+Open server `127.0.0.1:5000`
+To close the server, simply stop `app.py`

+## V1
 Use Python/CLI to run the script: `python N5_CLI.py`
 To display the options use `python N5_CLI.py -h` or `python N5_CLI.py --help`

-# Options
+### Options
 - -n, --number &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Number of questions to generate (1-100)
 - -m, --mode &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Set generation mode (0-3)
   - 0 - Kana -> English &nbsp;